 - Economic and market conditions and factors may materially adversely affect the value of the Fund's investments. - The possible failure of the investment strategies, techniques and practices employed by one or more Investment Managers. - Shareholders will bear all expenses of the Fund, subject to an expense limitation and reimbursement agreement between the Adviser and the Fund, in addition to fees and expenses associated with the Fund's investment in the Investment Funds. - Investing in the Fund can result in loss of invested capital.
 Use of leverage, short sales and derivative transactions by Investment Managers, among other things, can result in significant losses to the Fund.
 (See "Types of Investments and Related Risk Factors-Leverage.") - The Fund invests in Investment Funds that may not have diversified investment portfolios, thereby increasing investment risk.
-Furthermore, the Fund's investment in a limited number of Investment Funds could result in greater volatility than if it invested in a broader range of Investment Funds. - The Fund has limited ability to assess the accuracy of the valuations received from certain Investment Funds with which the Fund invests.
-The net asset values received by the Fund from Investment Funds are typically estimates only and generally are not subject to revision.
-However, revisions in financial statements provided by Investment Funds may require the Fund's financial statements to be revised.
-The Fund will use estimated valuations in its repurchase procedures, which are subject to adjustments. - There are special tax risks associated with an investment in the Fund, including the potential tax risks of investments in limited partnerships and/or the potential failure to meet the Subchapter M tests.
+Furthermore, the Fund's investment in a limited number of Investment Funds could result in greater volatility than if it invested in a broader range of Investment Funds. - There are special tax risks associated with an investment in the Fund, including the potential tax risks of investments in limited partnerships and/or the potential failure to meet the Subchapter M tests.
 (See "Taxes.") - Cybersecurity breaches may allow an unauthorized party to gain access to the Fund's assets, customer data, or proprietary information, or cause the Fund and/or its service providers to suffer data corruption or lose operational functionality.
-Operational risk may arise from human error, error by third parties, communication errors, or technology failures, among other causes. - Shares are not traded on any securities exchange or other market and are subject to substantial restrictions on transfer.
-(See "Additional Risk Factors," "Redemptions, Repurchases of Shares and Transfers"
+Operational risk may arise from human error, error by third parties, communication errors, or technology failures, among other causes. - A widespread health crisis such as a global pandemic, for example COVID-19 caused by the novel coronavirus known as SARS-CoV-2 (Coronavirus), could cause substantial business interruptions, market volatility, exchange trading suspensions and closures, impact the ability to complete Fund repurchases, Investment Fund redemptions, and affect Fund performance.